ericPantarotto/react_completeGuide/_notes/notes.md

 ```javascript
 const [searchParams, setSearchParams] = useSearchParams()
 ```

+### Implementing the Auth Action

+`useParams()` cannot be used in action, it can only be used in a React component function or a React Hook function.
+But we can use the **built-in URL constructor**, which is provided by the browser,

 <!---
 [comment]: it works with text, you can rename it how you want